sinclairtarget/git-who/README.md

 this file?"

-If instead, Bob made the same commits but Alice came along later and completely refactored the file, again in one bit commit, `git blame` will correctly attribute most of the lines in the file to her, while `git who` will still list Bob as the primary author.
+If instead, Bob made the same commits but Alice came along later and completely refactored the file, again in one big commit, `git blame` will correctly attribute most of the lines in the file to her, while `git who` will still list Bob as the primary author.
 In this case, `git blame` seems to do a better job of answering, "Who came up with the code in this file?".
 That said, the various